 A \emph{form of $\G_m$} over a ring $R$ is an abelian group scheme $G$ over $R$ which under a faithfully flat base change is equivalent to $\G_m$; see \cite[Pr.A.4]{tylerniko} for a proof that $\M_{\G_m}$ classifies such objects.
 This comes with a natural closed immersion $\M_{\G_m}\to \M_\Tate = \Spec \Z\llbracket q\rrbracket /C_2$ defined by setting $q=0$; this map plays an important role in \cite{hilllawson}, but it will not appear in this paper again. \end{mydef}

-Note that $\M_\Ell$ and $\M_\Tate$ are the only stacks with nontrivial log structures above.
-To study the formal groups associated to generalised elliptic curves in a $p$-complete setting, we will use the moduli of $p$-divisible groups.
-For a fixed prime $p$, write $\M_\BT$ for the \emph{moduli stack of $p$-divisible groups} (also known as \emph{Barsotti--Tate groups}) and $\M_\BTn$ for the substack of $p$-divisible groups of height $n$.
+To study the formal groups associated with generalised elliptic curves in a $p$-complete setting, we will use \emph{$p$-divisible groups} also known as \emph{Barsotti--Tate groups}.
+For a fixed prime $p$, write $\M_\BT$ for the \emph{moduli stack of $p$-divisible groups} and $\M_\BTn$ for the substack of $p$-divisible groups of height $n$.
 These are related to smooth elliptic curves and forms of $\G_m$ through the following construction of Tate \cite[\textsection2]{tatepdiv}.